cesheridan/streamline.vim/README.md

-_Essential wheres and whens_ / Charles E. Sheridan
+_Essential wares, to get there_ / Charles Sheridan

 # _streamline.vim_